DATE

 Example 5

 Natural language dates are supported.
-See [chronic](https:
+See chronic for more examples.

 Formula